justinkwanchan/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a simple, single-page application for scheduling appointments.
 Built using React, it allows users to create, edit, and delete appointments within an arbitrary week.
-All updates are dynamically performed without page refreshing.
+Data is saved to an API server using PostgreSQL database.

 Additional features include:
 * A Tweet form which is hidden away and can be activated by clicking on the command or arrows in the top right corner of the app